Skip to Main Content

 • Section 1.
 Definition and Scope

 University Standing Committees shall include, but not be limited to, the Constitution Jurisdiction Committee and other committees that may be required by law, and such other committees as the President of the University may deem necessary or desirable.
 The President shall create and maintain a file containing the charge to and the membership structure of each standing committee.
-A copy of this file shall be available to the University community in the reference section of the Library and in a generally accessible electronic format.
+A copy of this file shall be available to the University community in a generally accessible electronic format.

 • Section 2.
 The Constitution Jurisdiction Committee

-The Constitution Jurisdiction Committee shall hear and make recommendations to the President of the University regarding the resolution of conflicts where jurisdiction among the Constituent Associations is questioned.
-It shall also make recommendations when requested by the President of the University and/or the Presidents of any of the Constituent Associations on matters of Constitutional interpretation.
-The Committee may assist the President of the University in determining the appropriate Associations and/or procedures to deal with issues.
-The Constitution Jurisdiction Committee shall consist of thirteen members: a chairperson appointed by the President of the University, the President of each Constituent Association or her/his designee and two members of each association selected in accordance with the bylaws of each.
+The Constitution Jurisdiction Committee shall serve in an advisory role to the President of the University.
+The Committee shall hear and make recommendations to the President of the University regarding matters of Constitutional interpretation or the resolution of conflicts where jurisdiction among the Constituent Associations is questioned.
+The Committee shall further consider recommendations of the President of the University concerning Constitutional interpretation or proposed Constitutional amendments.
+The Committee may further assist the President of the University in determining the appropriate Associations and/or procedures to address issues.
+The Committee shall consist of five members: a chairperson appointed by the President of the University, and the President of each Constituent Association or their designee.
+The General Counsel of the University will be an ex-officio, non-voting member of the Committee.

 • Amendments

-A simple majority of any Constituent Association may recommend constitutional amendments to the President of the University.
+The President of the University may request an Amendment to the Constitution following consultation with the Constitution Jurisdiction Committee.
+Additionally, a simple majority of any Constituent Association may recommend constitutional amendments to the President of the University.
 Such recommendations may be made through a vote of Association members or a petition bearing the signatures of members.
 Proposed amendments shall be reviewed by each Association and returned to the President of the University with recommendations.
 The President of the University may reject, modify or adopt recommended amendments.
-If the President of the University modifies or rejects an amendment submitted by the members of an Association, she/he shall report the reasons for her/his action to the University community as soon as practicable.
-The process by which the President of the University approves constitutional amendments shall conform to collective bargaining agreements in force at the time such amendments are considered.
+If the President of the University modifies or rejects an amendment submitted by the members of an Association, the President shall report the reasons for their action to the University community as soon as practicable.

 • Implementation

-Prior to expiration of this Constitution, a Constitutional Convention shall be convened to determine if revisions are necessary, and to recommend any such revisions, and/or recommend the continuation of this Constitution.
-At the beginning of the academic year prior to expiration of this Constitution the President of the University shall meet with the Presidents of the Constituent Associations to establish the composition of the Convention.
+Nine years after the last review of this Constitution, a Constitutional Convention shall be convened to determine if revisions are necessary, and to recommend any such revisions, and/or recommend the continuation of this Constitution.
+At the beginning of the academic year in the ninth year since the last review of this Constitution, the President of the University shall meet with the Presidents of the Constituent Associations to establish the composition of the Convention.
 The Convention shall include the President of each of the Constituent Associations and three other delegates selected in accordance with Constituent Association bylaws.
 Each Constituent Association may select two alternate delegates with voting privileges; however, only four of the six may vote at any one meeting of the Convention.
 The General Counsel of the University will be an ex-officio, non-voting member of the Convention.
-The President of the University will select a member of the University Community to act as President of the Convention.
-Each Constituent Association identified in Article III shall approve or disapprove this constitution and communicate the results to the President of the University within two months of the receipt of the document from the Constitutional Convention.
-This Constitution shall take effect when approved by the President of the University and shall expire ten years from that date*.
+The President of the University will select a member of the University Community to act as President of the Convention, who will have voting privileges.
+Each Constituent Association identified in Article Ill shall approve or disapprove this constitution and communicate the results to the President of the University within two months of the receipt of the document from the Constitutional Convention.
+This Constitution shall take effect when approved by the President of the University and shall be reviewed by the Convention every ten years from that date.
 The process by which the President of the University approves this Constitution shall conform to collective bargaining agreements in force at the time the document is considered.